Duncan Suttles: Playing style and legacy

 It is getting more and more difficult to find new ideas in theory, and for this reason one must admire those masters who are able to direct the game according to their original imagination and avoid the commonplace.
 One of these masters is Suttles, who has been called the Canadian Nimzovich.
 His wife Dobrila tells me that Duncan has no chess books at home, but this does not mean that he is unprepared for his opponents.
 He takes the time before each game to go over his systems.

 Raymond Keene and George Botterill discussed Suttles' games and the strategy of the Rat in their book-length study, The Modern Defence (1972).

 The World of Chess (1974), by Anthony Saidy and Norman Lessing, said that Suttles was the "most original strategist since Nimzowitsch."

+"Suttles' style is unusual and he specializes in irregular openings," according to The Batsford Encyclopedia of Chess.
+"His positions look awkward but his play is sound and he is remarkably good at finding ingenious defences in what seem to be hopeless positions."

 The largest annotated collection of Suttles' games (more than 600 in all) is Chess on the Edge.
 Published in three volumes in 2008, the effort was led by Bruce Harper with assistance from Yasser Seirawan, Gerard Welling, and Jonathan Berry.